glenlong/wedding/src/content/posts/best-man-speech/prompts.md

 What major events in his life were catalysts for change?

-And how has he changed since meeting his bride?
+And how has he changed since meeting his Bride?

-Discussing ways the bride has helped the groom mature or brought out the best in him showcases the relationship's positive influence.
+Discussing ways the Bride has helped the Groom mature or brought out the best in him showcases the relationship's positive influence.

 ## 3) What are his weirdest habits or traits?